ahnpj/cybersecurity-it-operations-portfolio/README.md

 Across all repositories, this work is designed to demonstrate:

-- Incident investigation methodology
+- Incident investigation methodology and evidence validation
-- Evidence-based validation of alerts and suspicious behavior
 - Detection logic development and tuning
-- Documentation practices used in real SOC and IR teams
+- Operational documentation and reporting practices
 - Mapping of technical findings to security frameworks
-- Transition from manual analysis toward detection engineering and automation
+- Transition from manual investigation toward detection engineering and automation

 Rather than focusing on isolated tools, the emphasis is on **process, reasoning, and operational realism**.